zen-apps/columns-gpt/publish.md

 - You'll need PyPI credentials to upload the package.
 - If this is your first time uploading, you might need to register on PyPI and TestPyPI.
 - Make sure all your dependencies are correctly specified in setup.py.
-- Remember to remove the `jupyter_notebook` directory before publishing.
+- Double-check your environment variables for LLM API access before testing.